 For example, many high-quality rooftop tents come with quilted insulation to reduce condensation, thick poly-cotton canvas to block light, and windows for ventilation.

-The more well-made your tent, the more comfortable you might be and the fresher you might wake up for camping activities like hiking.
+The more well-made your tent, the more comfortable you might be and the fresher you might wake up for activities like hiking.

 Benefits of Car Camping